Gender disparity in stem careers and postgraduate enrolments reveals a system needing an overhaul.

-Part of the problem is that graduates view academic careers as the only outcome of a STEM degree – they aren’t being exposed to careers in industry and the corporate sector, says Dr Marguerite Evans-Galea, a senior research leader at the Murdoch Childrens Research Institute and co-founder of Women in Science Australia.
+Part of the problem is that graduates view academic careers as the only outcome of a STEM degree.
+They aren’t being exposed to careers in industry and the corporate sector, says Dr Marguerite Evans-Galea, a former senior research leader at the Murdoch Childrens Research Institute and co-founder of Women in Science Australia.

 “There are so many compounding issues in the academic environment: it’s hypercompetitive, you have to be an elite athlete throughout your entire career,” she says.
 “This impacts women more because they are often the primary caregivers.”

 An increased focus on diversity in STEM skills taught at schools, however, is changing the way women relate to careers in the field, Marguerite says.
 “There are opportunities for women because, with diversified training, we can realise there is a broad spectrum of careers.
 A PhD is an opportunity to hone your skills towards these careers.”

 More flexible work arrangements and greater technical connectivity are improving conditions for women in STEM at the early-career level but, as Marguerite points out, there is still a bottleneck at the top.
 “I’m still justifying my career breaks to this day,” she says.
 “It’s something that travels throughout your entire career – and this needs to change.”

 Part of the issue is the way we measure success, as well as gender disparity, on career and grant application review panels – and this won’t change overnight.